Monday, April 21st, 2025

 Lori-Ann Wynter

-for his creative achievements and service to the artistic community as an inspiration to emerging actors
+for creative achievements and service to the artistic community as an inspiration to emerging actors

-for his remarkable philanthropic leadership and extraordinary contributions to the arts
+for remarkable philanthropic leadership and extraordinary contributions to the arts

 Thank you!